oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 Depending on your hardware, this may cause the response to be significantly delayed.
 {{% /notice %}}

-By asking `Are you sure?`, you are taking advantage of the **Sandbox**'s history and context functionality.
+By asking `Are you sure?`, you are taking advantage of the **Explorer**'s history and context functionality.
 The response should be significantly different and include references to `DBMS_VECTOR` and links to the embedded documentation where this information can be found.
 It might even include an apology!

 ## What's Next?

-You should now have a solid foundation in utilizing the **Oracle AI Microservices Sandbox**.
+You should now have a solid foundation in utilizing the **Oracle AI Explorer for Apps**.
 To take your experiments to the next level, consider exploring these additional bits of functionality:

 - Turn On/Off/Clear history